Goa Pradesh Congress Committee

-Goa Pradesh Congress Committee or (Goa PCC) is the state unit of Indian National Congress for the State of Goa.
+Goa Pradesh Congress Committee or (GPCC) is the state unit of Indian National Congress for the State of Goa.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
 Its headquarters are located at the Dayanand Bandodkar Road. in Panaji, Goa.
 The incumbent President of the Goa Pradesh Congress Committee is Amit Patkar.